A posteriori error control for a Discontinuous Galerkin approximation of a Keller-Segel model: Introduction

-The outline of the paper is as follows: In Section 2, we provide some background on weak solutions for the Keller-Segel system, with a focus on blow-up phenomena.
-In Section 3, we establish a stability estimate for the strong solution of the system, serving as the foundation for constructing the a posteriori error estimator.
-It is worth noting that this stability estimate can, in certain situations, a posteriori verify the existence of a sufficiently regular weak solution.
-In Section 4, we introduce our semi-spatial-discrete discontinuous Galerkin scheme.
-In Section 5, we define the reconstruction of the numerical solution, utilizing the so-called elliptic reconstruction, and also define the residual.
-In Section 6, we derive a computable upper bound for the $H^{-1}$-norm of the residual.
-Section 7, which delineates our main result, presents the full a posteriori error estimator.
-Finally, in Section 8, we conduct numerical experiments.
+The outline of the paper is as follows: In Section \ref{section:background}, we provide some background on weak solutions for the Keller-Segel system with a focus on blow-up phenomena.
+In Section \ref{section:a_stability_framework}, we establish a stability framework for the Keller-Segel system, which serves as a crucial component in obtaining our a posteriori error estimator.
+Notably, the stability estimate obtained here can, in certain situations, verify the existence of a sufficiently regular weak solution a posteriori.
+In Section \ref{sec:dgscheme}, we introduce our discontinuous Galerkin scheme.
+In Section \ref{sec:reconstruction}, we define reconstructions of the numerical solutions, utilizing the so-called elliptic reconstruction, and also define the residual of the PDEs.
+In Section \ref{section:aposteriori}, we derive a computable upper bound for the $H^{-1}$-norm of the residual.
+In Section \ref{sec:aposteriori}, we present the a posteriori error estimator based on the analysis conducted in the previous sections.
+Finally, in Section \ref{sec:numerical}, we show the results of numerical experiments to verify the optimal scaling behavior of the error estimator.